Harris-Lodi/Python_PCParts_App/README.md

 # Python_PCParts_App
- A desktop app made in pyhon using ktinker, this is a replica from Brad Travesrty project:  part_manager. <br />
+ A desktop app made in python using ktinker, this is a replica from Brad Travesrty project:  part_manager. <br />
  The link for his project is: https://github.com/bradtraversy/part_manager <br />
  I am copying his code to use as reference for future desktop app projects with python and ktinker. <br />